 Cambridge International School, Dubai gives you an opportunity to choose the subjects that you want to study; whether as a preparation for further education or to gain the qualifications that you need in order to embark on the employment of your choice.
 It also gives you time to investigate more individual methods of study both in school and out of school, as you will be studying fewer subjects in Post 16.
-Your timetable will include HSS time (Health and Social Studies) and Community Service time.
+Your timetable will include Wellbeing, PSHE (Personal Social and Health Education) and Community Service time.